vsch/flexmark-java/README.md

 extension.

-My own experience adding extensions shows that sometimes a new type of extension is best addressed with an API enhancement to make its implementation seamless, or a by fixing a bug that was not visible before the extension excersized the API in just the right way.
+My own experience adding extensions shows that sometimes a new type of extension is best addressed with an API enhancement to make its implementation seamless, or by fixing a bug that was not visible before the extension stressed the API in just the right way.
 Your intended extension may just be the one requiring such an approach.

 #### Don't hesitate to open an issue if you can't find the answer